chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-The Main Base is the robot's primary structural layer.
+The Main Base is the primary structural layer of the robot.
+It supports the battery, Arduino UNO R4, steering servo and the main drivetrain components.

-It supports:

-- the battery,
-- Arduino UNO R4,
-- steering servo,
-- and drivetrain components.

-Placing heavier mechanical and power components low in the robot helps keep the center of mass closer to the ground.

-The mounting points also provide a rigid interface for the upper structural layers.
+Placing several of the heavier mechanical and electrical components near the bottom of the robot helps keep the center of mass lower.
+The base also provides the mounting points that support the upper structural layers.

 ---

-# 7.2 Supporting Base 1 — Electrical Base
+## 7.2 Supporting Base 1 — Electrical Base

 <table align="center">
   <tr>